Filochet/secbench/doc/tutorials/bench_and_discovery.md

 A bench allows discovery of any hardware **in the current scope** that implements the {py:class}`secbench.api.Discoverable` interface.

-Let define a trivial {py:class}`~secbench.api.Discoverable` class for a fake instrument.
+Let's define a trivial {py:class}`~secbench.api.Discoverable` class for a fake instrument.

 ```{code-cell} ipython3
 class StrangeHardware: